What is the main source of law authorising this entity form?

 Minimum number of incorporators / shareholders and residency requirements

-Minimum of 1 shareholder who must be an individual over the age of 16.
-No residency requirements.
+Minimum of one (1) shareholder who must be an individual over the age of 16.

 Minimum number of directors (or other applicable officers) and residency requirements

-Minimum of 1 director (who can be the same person as the sole shareholder).
-No residency requirements.
+Minimum of one (1) director (who can be the same person as the sole shareholder).

-The government has announced its intention to impose a ban on corporate directors.
+The government has announced its intention to impose restrictions on the use of corporate directors, including (among other things) a ban on overseas corporate directors of UK companies.

 Minimum share capital, or equivalent, and payment requirements (including opening a bank account)